 I’m an Assistant Professor of Electrical Engineering and Computer Science at the University of Michigan.
 I am also affiliated with the Michigan Neuroscience Institute.
 I received a BASc in Engineering Science from the University of Toronto in 2018, and a PhD in Control + Dynamical Systems from Caltech in 2023.
-My research interests include optimal control, distributed control, resource- and communication-constrained control, sensorimotor control, and large-scale systems.
+My research interests include optimal control, distributed control, resource- and communication-constrained control, sensorimotor neuroscience, and large-scale systems.
 My pronouns are she/her/hers.

 Research overview